 1990: M.C.
 Hammer remained at #1 with the album Please Hammer Don't Hurt 'Em.
 The Soundtrack to "I'm Breathless" turned up #2 with Sinead O'Connor chasing with I Do Not Want What I Haven't Got.
 Another Soundtrack, "Pretty Woman", remained at #4.
 The rest of the Top 10: Poison by Bell Biv DeVoe, Brigade from Heart, Paul Abdul held steady at #7 with Shut Up and Dance (The Dance Mixes), the great Wilson Phillips debut was at #8, Depeche Mode checked in with Violator and Soul Provider from Michael Bolton remained in the #10 spot.

-1994: "Copacabana", a musical based on the career of Barry Manilow, opened in London.
+1994: Copacabana, a musical based on the career of Barry Manilow, opened at the Prince of Wales Theatre in London.

 1996: Bryan Adams had the top album in the U.K. with 18 'Til I Die.

-2000: Neil Young was honored with a star on the Canada Walk of Fame.
+2000: Neil Young and Joni Mitchell were honored with a star on the Canada Walk of Fame.

 2002: Nelly began seven weeks at #1 with "Hot In Here".